EnableX/Video-Audio-Calling-Using-CallKit/README.md

 ![home](./home.png)

 The iOS system boosts the call priority of the app.
 Then, the app starts publishing to EnableX platform.
 You will not notice any differences until you go to the home screen.
-- An incoming native phone call will not interrupt the current VoIP call, instead it shows the option menu.
+- An incoming native phone call will not interrupt the current VoIP call, instead, it shows the option menu.
 - App will show native incoming call UI to answer the call.

-**Incoming call unlocak Screen**
+**Incoming Call Unlock Screen**

 ![unlock](./unlock.png)

-**Incoming call lock Screen**
+**Incoming Call Lock Screen**

 ![lock](./lock.png)

-**Recive call lock Screen**
+**Receive Call Lock Screen**

 ![lock1](./lock1.png)

-**use a push server or [NWPusher](https://github.com/noodlewerk/NWPusher) to call**
+**Use a push server or [NWPusher](https://github.com/noodlewerk/NWPusher) to call**

 This requires a few more steps:

-- create your certificate
+- Create your certificate
-- configure your push notification backend or NWPusher
+- Configure your push notification backend or NWPusher
-- locate your device token for testing (launch the app and get it from the console)
+- Locate your device token for testing (launch the app and get it from the console)
-- send a remote notification from your backend or NWPusher
+- Send a remote notification from your backend or NWPusher

 ## Exploring the code
 **CXProvider**\
-CXProvider is an object which is responsible for report any out-of-band notifications to the system.
+CXProvider is an object which handles for report and out-of-band notifications to the system.
-To initialize the provider with the appropriate `CXProviderConfiguration` object, A provider configuration specifies the behavior and capabilities of the calls, To pass on the `CXProvider` initializer.
+To initialize the provider with the appropriate `CXProviderConfiguration` object, the provider configuration specifies the behavior and capabilities of the calls to pass on the `CXProvider` initializer.
 In order to receive telephony events of the provider, the provider needs to specify an object conforming to the `CXProviderDelegate` protocol.

 ```swift
 // create a provider